waltligon/orangefs/doc/pvfs2-faq.md

 This section discusses features that are not present in PVFS that are present in some other file systems.

-### Why don't hardlinks work under PVFS?
+### Why don’t hardlinks work under PVFS?

-We didn't implement hardlinks, and there is no plan to do so.
+We didn’t implement hardlinks, and there is no plan to do so.
 Symlinks are implemented.

 ### Can I `mmap` a PVFS file?